Chapter 5: Claire

 She knew this room.
 She had been in this room every night for a week, on her knees, hooded, the gravel biting into her skin.
 She knew the dimensions — twelve feet by twenty, roughly, with the space heater in the northeast corner and the chair bolted through the gravel to the slab near the center.
 She knew the sound the ocean made through these walls, the hollow rushing that never stopped and never helped.

-She knew it, and her body knew it, and for two seconds her lungs locked and her hands went to fists at her sides and the dark pressed against her face like fabric.
+She knew it in her teeth, in the locked muscles of her jaw, and for two seconds her lungs seized and her hands went to fists at her sides and the dark pressed against her face like fabric.

 Behind her, at the opening, Rook whined once — low, urgent — and Hank’s hand found the dog’s collar.
-The sound grounded Maren the way a palm on a solid surface grounded her.
+The sound grounded Maren — something real, something with weight.
 She was here.
 She was awake.
 This was not the dream.

 Then she heard breathing.